Applicita/Orleans.Results/README.md

 The result pattern solves a common problem: it returns an object indicating success or failure of an operation instead of throwing exceptions (see [why](#why) below).

-This implementation leverages [immutability to optimize performance](#immutability-and-performance).
-Even though it is fully tested (100% code coverage), Orleans.Results will remain in preview until Orleans 7 is GA.
+This implementation leverages [immutability to optimize performance](#immutability-and-performance) and is fully tested (100% code coverage).

 ## Basic usage